Can you still find Authentic Africa Today?

 Authentic Africa, as you imagined, can still be found in Uganda.
 It is a long and arduous journey.
 The best way is to travel through the region and take in some of the hidden-away places found along the Route that takes you along rugged Eastern and Northeastern Uganda.
 A journey that you will never forget.
 You can fly to Kidepo, it is expensive, and you miss what you came for.

 If you are coming to find the Africa that Winston Churchill encountered during his 1907 African Journey, you will be disappointed.
 You will not find it.
 Neither will you find Africa as Karen Blixen or Beryl Markham described, even that of Ernest Hemingway.
 History may evoke feelings of nostalgia that get you here, but the continent is changing daily.

 In Search of Authentic Africa is a matter of interpretation as to what is Authentic:

 Uganda and Rwanda have a lot in common, including culture, people, and a shared border.
 Yet no two countries could be further apart from each other.

 Rwanda is on a quest to be the Singaporean Wunderkind of Africa.
 Moving around Kigali, you have to pinch yourself to remind yourself that you are in Africa.
-It certainly is not Africa that most imagine.
-If anything, it is the exact opposite.
-Rwanda to me is the Africa of the future.
+It certainly is not Africa that most imagine, and if anything, it is the exact opposite.
+Rwanda, to me, is the Africa of the future.